 LVT 2014 r 2007 wh Good quality wines - vineyards are high, so the wines contain good acidity and reward patience in the cellaring.
 Some STGT wines here.
 After the 2009 vintage, the 7.5 hectares of Gigondas vineyards were sold to a group that includes Château La Croix des Pins, a Ventoux producer at Mazan, and Didier Cornillon, whose family have a 15 hectare vineyard at Clairette de Die and Châtillon-en-Diois in the Southern Drôme Valley (in effect the south of the Northern Rhône).
 Domaine de Cassan will continue with Ventoux and Beaumes-de-Venise vineyards, run by the two Croset brothers, whose sister Marie-Odile is married to the ex-director of Cassan, Gérard Paillet.

-LVT 2015 Muscat 2014 r Since December 2013 there are new owners, two brothers who dealt in fruit and vegetables from the nearby village of Aubignan, and also had a recycling of chemicals business in Lille.
+LVT 2016 Muscat 2019 r Since December 2013 there are new owners, two brothers who dealt in fruit and vegetables from the nearby village of Aubignan, and also had a recycling of chemicals business in Lille.
 The brothers knew the area from coming up here for la chasse.
 The tired vineyard is being re-organised.
 There are 65 hectares of vines and 47 hectares of woods and scrubland.
 The potential is for a total of 84 hectares of vineyards.
 The offending painted beam that caused the cellar bacteria for so many years after being painted with xylophène (a woodworm and pesticide fluid) was sorted out after three months of treatments and cellar cleansing.
 Six hectares of Muscat were converted into Grenache, while Marsanne, Roussanne and Mourvèdre are being planted.
 The altitude in this beautiful quiet location runs from 280 to 400 metres.
 There is more heat at sunrise here than at Suzette, while the afternoons are fresher.
 There is also less wind that on the plain.
-Wild yeasts and some whole bunch fermentation on the old vine fruit are also on the cellar agenda for coming vintages.
+Wild yeasts and some whole bunch fermentation on the old vine fruit are now also on the cellar agenda.

 LVT 2013 Muscat Ex Co-operateur